nightnoryu/chan-scraper/README.md

 Another one:

 ```
-py chan-scraper.py all https://boards.4channel.org/g/thread/77369090 https://boards.4channel.org/g/thread/77368911 -o threads
+py chan-scraper.py -o threads https://boards.4channel.org/g/thread/77369090 https://boards.4channel.org/g/thread/77368911
 ```

 This will download all files from both threads and place them into separate folders with their thread number in the `threads` folder.

-__Attention__: by default, if the directory you have selected with `-o` option exists and there was an image with the conflicting name it won't be replaced.
+**Attention**: by default, if the directory you have selected with `-o` option exists and there was an image with the conflicting name it **won't** be replaced.

 ## Extending